Georgia seeks input on new Medicaid contracts

 The request asks individuals, organizations, and companies to share feedback about the current program’s strengths and weaknesses and suggestions for improving outcomes, respecting linguistic and cultural needs, serving rural Georgia, and many other topics.

 Responses are due by 2 p.m.
-June 24..
-Individuals and organizations should email their responses to CMO.RFP@dch.ga.gov.
+June 24.
+Individuals and organizations should email responses to CMO.RFP@dch.ga.gov.

-Under the Medicaid managed care system, states pay companies a per-member, per-month rate to provide health care to members.
-The contracts are highly sought after by insurance providers.

-“The business of Medicaid managed care involves billions of dollars, so the stakes are very high in the competition for contracts with state Medicaid agencies,” according to a 2020 Robert Wood Johnson Foundation (RWJF) report.

 (0) comments